The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 You **must restart your operating system** for the group permissions to apply.

+You can verify that the group has been added as follows:

 .. code-block:: console

-   sudo groupadd docker
-   sudo usermod -aG docker $USER
-   groupadd: group 'docker' already exists
+   id | grep -c docker

+If you see an output of ``1``, you've added yourself to the ``docker`` group successfully.

 .. _step3:

 Step 3.
 Checking the Docker Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After that you can run Docker Hello World without root.
-To test it use following command:
+If every thing has been set up correctly, you can run the Docker ``hello-world`` image without root.
+To test, it use following command:

 .. code-block:: shell

-   # After reboot
    docker run hello-world

-You will get a little happy message of Hello world, once again, but this time without root.
+You will get a happy little "Hello, world!" message, once again, but this time without root.

 .. code-block::